Damage to Structures

 Sapsuckers bore a series of parallel rows of ¼- to 3/8-inch, closely spaced holes in the bark of healthy trees and use their tongues to remove the sap.
 Sapsuckers usually feed on just a few ornamental or fruit trees, while nearby trees of the same species may be untouched.
 Holes may be enlarged through continued pecking and large patches of bark may be removed or sloughed.
 The girdling of limbs and trunks may kill trees.
 Wounds of attacked trees may attract insects, porcupines, and tree squirrels.
 Wounds from feeding also serve as entrances for diseases and wood-decaying organisms.
 Wood-staining fungi and bacteria may enter the wounds, and causes a grade defect called “bird peck” that lowers the value of hardwoods.
 Certain species of trees are preferred over others, but the list of trees that are susceptible is extensive.

 Vegetable matter constitutes much of the diet of some woodpeckers.
 Native and cultivated fruits and nuts play an important role in their diet.
 Birds involved in depredation of orchards often are so few in number that damage is limited only to a small percentage of the crop.
 Control actions to protect commercial crops are rarely necessary.
-The crop of isolated backyard fruit or nut trees may, however, be severely reduced.
+The crop of isolated backyard fruit or nut trees, however, may be severely reduced.
 Isolated instances of massive reduction in crop yields mostly occur in the far west, where Lewis’ woodpeckers, whose flocks may number several hundred, are most often implicated.

 Health and Safety Concerns